Turbotice/icewave/icewave/drone/README_drone_files.txt

 5. OSD.yaw [360], UAV orientation with respect to North direction (0 is North), computed by the IMU (in degrees)
 6. GIMABL.pitch, Camera angle to the horizontal (in degrees)
 7. GIMBAL.yaw [360], camera orientation with respect to North direction (0 is North), computed by IMU (in degrees)
 8. CAMERA.isPhoto , boolean whether if the camera is capturing pictures or not.
-Not very reliant..
 9. CAMERA.isVideo, boolean whether if the camera is capturing videos or not.
-Not very reliant..

 Many other parameters are recorded and stored in these csv files